open-edge-insights/video-ingestion/docs/gstreamer_ingestor_doc.md

    `GST_DEBUG: "1,gencamsrc:4"` env variable  will set the GST log level of `gencamsrc` element to 4 and all other elements to 1.

-   For more information on gstreamer debug log levels refer the below link:
+   For more information on the Gstreamer debug log levels, refer the following link:
    <https://gstreamer.freedesktop.org/documentation/tutorials/basic/debugging-tools.html?gi-language=c>